sustrik/libdill/README.md

 }
 ```

-To Start a coroutine use 'go' keyword.
-Expression return coroutine handle of
+To start a coroutine use 'go' keyword.
+Expression returns coroutine handle of
 type 'coro'.
 Keep in mind that each coroutine handle has to be closed using
 'gocancel' otherwise it will result in a memory leak.